KubaloPL/python-2024/dokumentacja_polecenia/uniq.md

 ```
 ‘--group[=delimit-method]’
 ```
 Output all lines, and delimit each unique group.
-The optional delimit-method specifies how to delimit groups, and must be one of the following:
+The delimit-method specifies how to delimit groups, and must be one of the following:

 `‘separate’`
 Separate unique groups with a single delimiter.
 This is the default delimiting method if none is specified, and better suited for output direct to users.